Cash Cash: Blood, Sweat & 3 Years (2016–2019)

 On August 12, Cash Cash released a remix for "Make Me..." by Britney Spears that was included on her official remix package.
 In the fall of 2016, Cash Cash embarked on their largest-ever headlining tour called Must Be the Money Tour.
-In January 2017, they signed an exclusive Las Vegas residency with Hakkasan Group, playing their family of nightclubs including Hakkasan, Omnia, Wet Republic, and Jewel.
+In January 2017, they signed an exclusive Las Vegas residency with Hakkasan Group from 2017 to 2020, playing their family of nightclubs including Hakkasan, Omnia, Wet Republic, and Jewel.
 The group also continued to release singles that year.
 On March 2, they released "Matches" featuring Rozes.
 On July 7, they released "All My Love" featuring Conor Maynard.
 As a reaction to the October 1, 2017, Las Vegas mass shooting, Cash Cash along with Tiesto, Steve Aoki, Kaskade, Zedd, and Celine Dion played a benefit show at Omnia night club on November 7, 2017, raising 1 million dollars for the Las Vegas victims fund.
 On December 15, Cash Cash collaborated with Dashboard Confessional and released the single "Belong".
 On December 24, they performed at NYE 2018 Week.

 In April 2018, the band released a single titled, "Finest Hour" featuring Abir, which was certified Gold in the US.
 On November 30, the group released the single "Call You" featuring Nasri of Magic!.
 On April 11, 2019, the group was featured on the single released by Pink titled, "Can We Pretend".
 The song peaked at number 1 on the Billboard Dance Club Songs chart.